Blotch3D/Blotch3D/README.md

 added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

-All the provided projects are configured to build for the Windows x64 platform.
+All the provided projects are configured to build for the Microsoft Windows x64 platform.
 See below for other platforms.

 To create a new project, you can just copy the basic example and rename the project, or you can create the project from scratch like this: